Racism at work: how to stop discrimination in the workplace

 - Examples of racism at work

 - What businesses and leaders can do to stop racism at work

 - Educate and train all leaders and staff

 - Listen to groups that are or may be discriminated against

 - What to watch out for when tackling racism at work

 Examples of racism at work

-Under the Equality Act, a UK legal framework for protecting individual rights, there are four types of discrimination that constitute racism at work, and here is a quick summary:
+Using the UK as an example, under the Equality Act, there are four types of discrimination that constitute racism at work, and here is a quick summary: